 A summer program in Berlin, Germany, for Los Angeles (area) school teachers in cooperation with the Museum of Tolerance, Los Angeles.

-This one-week study tour in July of each year is designed for Los Angeles area school teachers and other multipliers in the field of education to gain insight into many of the historical, social, religious, political, and economic factors that cumulatively resulted in the Holocaust.
+This ten-days study tour in June/July of each year is designed for Los Angeles (area) school teachers and other multipliers in the field of education to gain insight into many of the historical, social, religious, political, and economic factors that cumulatively resulted in the Holocaust.

 The application deadline is in late March.
 Interested teachers should apply as soon as possible.
 Applications are accepted starting in January of every year and are available at the Museum of Tolerance website here.

 Participants must organize and pay for their own air transportation to and from Berlin.
 The program is free of charge for Los Angeles area teachers and other multipliers and includes transportation to historic sites, hotel accommodations (single occupancy) and three meals daily.